theHostileNegotiator/KWBandage/PatchNotes.md

 	* Added Quad Turrets to the display list
 3. When use as a cursor, the Muzzleflash fx is shown when no Shredders have been placed
 	* Added animation state to hide Subobjects when used as cursor
+#### Voice of Kane
+1. Has Kindof Flag BROADCASTS_INVISIBILITY which may suggest (to the AI) that it has the functionallity of a Disruption Tower
+	* Removed flag
+2. Structure when sold or destroyed are not supposed to create an Infantry squad.
+However subfaction structures generates units.
+	* Removed OCL from subfaction structures
 #### Air Support Tower
 1. Online Games causes desyncs when Structure is created
 	* Removed POWERED_POWERS_ONLY KindOf Flag which is possibly causing Desyncs